By Kirsten McKimmey

 After being rushed to the hospital, Shouse was given the news he had a ruptured C1 vertebra.
 He immediately underwent a five-hour surgery to perform a cervical fusion, which included inserting six screws and two rods into his neck.

-“The C1 holds your skull to your spine, and when it ruptures it begins to seperate, not from the spine but from the skull, so I was just a few ligaments away from having what they call an internal decapitation,” said Shouse.
+“The C1 holds your skull to your spine, and when it ruptures it begins to separate, not from the spine but from the skull, so I was just a few ligaments away from having what they call an internal decapitation,” said Shouse.
 “My chiropractor, who has been practicing for 22 years, said he had never seen anyone with his injury walk ever again.”

 For the first six weeks following the surgery, Shouse was completely immobilized, wearing a neck brace at all times, while suffering from a severe concussion for 10 weeks.
 And for six months following the surgery, Shouse was not able to turn or strain his neck, even without the brace.
-Simple tasks such as walking up or down stairs and getting out of a chair were extremely difficult.
+Simple tasks such as walking up or downstairs and getting out of a chair were extremely difficult.

 “The most difficult thing was that I wasn’t able to contribute,” he said.
 “I had to watch my wife, Stephanie, do everything - take out the trash, mow the yard, take our son to school.
 All of the things I normally contributed to our family I just couldn’t do.”